-HISTORY & MISSION
+LIFFY HISTORY & MISSION

-All films presented at the Latino & Iberian Film Festival at Yale are presented in their original languages with English subtitles.
-LIFFY screenings are presented free of charge and are open to the Yale community as well as to the greater New Haven community.
+All films presented at LIFFY are shown in their original languages with English subtitles.
+LIFFY screenings are presented free of charge and are open to all members of the Yale and greater New Haven community.

 The theme for the 2021 Festival is Unidos y Fluidos — Unity in Diversity.
 Underscoring the scope and diversity of the films being screened, this year’s theme also celebrates the importance of building community through greater understanding of our diverse origins and experiences.

 Contact email@example.com with any questions, concerns, or technical difficulties.